88""Yb 888888 db 8888b. Yb dP 888888 dP"Yb 888888 888888 .dP"Y8 888888

 Work Style and Collaboration

-results in less stressful environments.
+in less stressful environments.
 I perform best in environments

 where I have the space to think things through and manage my tasks at